KienTran2000/KienTran2000.github.io/README.md

+Template by: Gsurma

+Images from: Unsplash

+All static icons from: Flaticon

 # 🛠️ How to Run This Jekyll Project Locally (Windows)

 This guide helps you install and run this Jekyll project step-by-step using Ruby, Bundler, and Jekyll on Windows.